arvimal/arvimal.github.io/content/posts/2017/01/binary-search-algorithm-study.md

 2. It finds the element of interest in logarithmic time, hence is also known as, `Logarithmic Search`.
 3. Binary Search searches through a dataset of `n` elements in `log(n)` iterations, in the worst case scenario.

-### Note:

-All the examples used in this blog are available at  [https://github.com/arvimal/DataStructures-and-Algorithms-in-Python](https://github.com/arvimal/DataStructures-and-Algorithms-in-Python), with more detailed notes.

 ### References: